-There are always a few obstinate green tomatoes left on the vine, in the fall.
+In the fall, there are always a few obstinate green tomatoes left on the vine.
 Deciding whether to pick the tomatoes green or risk letting them get hit by frost, is a tough call.
-Not all green tomatoes will ripen off the vine, but there are some steps you can take, to ensure they will.
+Not all green tomatoes will ripen off the vine, but there are some steps you can take, to increase the chances that they will.

-Most tomatoes need temperatures above 60 degrees F. to finish ripening and some fall days can be warmer than others.
-But once the days begin to shorten and remain cool, you are going to need to take some precautions to prevent losing your final tomato harvest.
+Most tomatoes need temperatures above 60 degrees Fahrenheit to finish ripening.
+Some fall days easily reach and surpass temperatures ideal for tomatoes, but once the days begin to shorten and remain cool, you are going to need to take some precautions to prevent losing your final tomato harvest.

 How to Keep Your Tomato Plants Growing into the Fall